dylan-k/basinski-book-reviews/README.md

 Usage
 -----

-The `index.txt` should be a perfectly workable way to read through the book reviews.
+The `index.md` should be a perfectly workable way to read through the book reviews, using any text editor or markdown viewer.

 You can also build an html version, to include a table of contents using [Jekyll](https://jekyllrb.com/) and the command `jekyll serve`.
 Results will look something like the page at https://nocategories.net/basinski-book-reviews/